Orange-OpenSource/Cloudnet-TOSCA-toolbox/examples/OASIS_TOSCA_1.2/README.md

 ### Batch or cli mode

 - The trace result  is in a log file located in logs/ directory
--  The resulting files are located in a RESULTS/ directory where you will find the following diretories
+- The resulting files are located in a RESULTS/ directory where<br />
+  you will find the following diretories<br />
-  Alloy : alloy translation of yaml files NetworkDiagrams : nwdiag and png files
+  Alloy : alloy translation of yaml files<br />
+  NetworkDiagrams : nwdiag and png files<br />
-  ToscaDiagrams : dot and png files
+  ToscaDiagrams : dot and png files<br />
   Uml2Diagrams : platuml and png files

 ```sh
 cd examples/OpenStack